This tiny brown songbird, known scientifically as Troglodytes aedon, can easily be watched by simply adding a bird house on your property.

 The song of the young isn't as sure sounding as the adult males, either.
 For the most part, they have no prominent field marks.

-The male wren usually has three prominent perches from which he defends his territory of 1/2 - 3/4 acres.
+The male usually has three prominent perches from which he defends his territory of 1/2 - 3/4 acres.

 They often forage low to the ground and in the understory of trees and shrubs, hopping and flitting quickly to catch insects.

-House wrens are primarily insectivorous.
-Favorite foods are beetles, caterpillars, spiders, and grasshoppers.
+Primarily insectivorous, their favorite foods are beetles, caterpillars, spiders, and grasshoppers.

 Occasionally they give their young grasshoppers, but they often take off the hard shell beforehand.